 One of the purposes of the endowment is to provide students financial assistance in the furthering of their academic interest in Scandinavian language and culture.
 The Bjarnason Scandinavian scholarships are awarded to deserving students in the Scandinavian minor who wish to develop their language skills here at BYU, in the Scandinavian country of their choice, or do a study abroad or internship in Scandinavia.

 There are two Bjarnason scholarships, a Travel Scholarship and a Student of the Year award.
+Apply for the Travel Scholarship below.
+The Students of the Year are nominated by professors and instructors.

 The Travel Scholarships are for students who have taken a 202 or higher language course and who wish to advance their proficiency in the target language.
 This scholarship pays for travel to the Nordic country of the student’s choice.
 Students need to be enrolled in a level-appropriate BYU Scandinavian language course of their choosing at the time of receiving the award.